-In some utterances, the king is described as one who hunts and eats the body parts of the gods.
+In some utterances, the Egyptian king is described as someone who hunts and eats the body parts of the gods.
 Those utterances have come to be called the “Cannibal Hymn”.
 They were intended to show how mighty the kings were.
 For example, Pharaoh Unas’ Pyramid Text describes him as the mighty one who, with the aid of the Old Kingdom Egyptian god Shezmu, slaughters and eats the gods.

 It was believed that the kings did this in order to absorb the powers of the gods and goddesses.
-This allowed him to safely make it to the Afterlife.
+This allowed them to safely make it to the Afterlife.
 It also elevated the deceased pharaoh to a divine status, allowing him to sit among the gods.